 Manually partitioning the UIM database for Microsoft SQL Server

-Based on our field experience with large UIM environments/implementations, when you have DB partitioning enabled, there is really NO significant gain in performance and no advantage in defragging the table indexes, especially for large to veery large tables.
+Note that based on field experience with large UIM environments/implementations, when you have DB partitioning enabled, there is really NO significant gain in performance and no advantage in defragmentation of the RN, HN, BN, DN, VN etc. table indexes, especially for large to very large tables.

-Implementing partitioning is sufficient for optimizing DX UIM database performance
+Implementing partitioning is normally sufficient for optimizing DX UIM database performance!

-For instance, large tables with high index fragmentation may defrag down to 30-70% fragmentation, but in a few days the fragmentation returns, e.g., on the NAS backend tables.
-As long as you are using partitioning, there is no need to defrag the RN, HN, etc tables, but...the specific tables listed below MUST be defragged each day (during non-business hours if possible), by running a daily defrag job on them.
-There are a few options in how to do that but a DBA would know.
-If you need suggestions, a web search can show you how it can be done each day.
+For instance, large tables with high index fragmentation may defrag down to 30-70% fragmentation, but in a few days the fragmentation will likely return, e.g., on the NAS backend tables.
+As long as you are using partitioning, there is no need to defrag the RN, HN, etc. tables, but...the specific tables listed below MUST be defragged each day (during non-business hours if possible), by running a daily defrag job on them.
+There are a few options in how to implement this as a job sop consult with your DBA.
+If you need suggestions, a web search can show you options on how it can be done each day.

 Also, please make sure your data_management_timeout parameter in the data_engine is set to 65536 so the jobs can complete (not the default of 7200 which is only 2 hours).